 He was talent spotted by Rare creators Chris and Tim Stamper in the 1980s (he played them a few of his songs on a keyboard in the store he was working in and was hired!) and some of the compositions from the game have past into gaming legend, dragging the Donkey Kong Country along with it.

 Nintendo legend Shigeru Miyamoto even criticised it as so.
-Reminiscing can be fun, and seeing as the game was released on the Wii U recently it’s all been rather groovy!
+Reminiscing can be fun, and seeing as Tropical Freeze was released on the Nintendo Switch recently it’s all been rather groovy!
 Nintendo and Rare had a close relationship in the 1990s.